HiPERCAM/hipercam/docs/plugins.rst

         Arguments::

            resource : str
-              Run name.
+              File name.
 Not used; myinstrument has fixed geometry.

            server : bool
               Unused; present for API compatibility.